MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 ### Lead score grading

 When a model is published, the leads that are in your organization's pipeline are graded according to the range defined in this section.
 Each lead in the pipeline is graded A, B, C, or D, according to the lead's lead score.
 This score is influenced by the attributes that we selected while creating the model.
-Leads that are graded A are more likely to be converted into opportunities than leads that are given a<!--Suggested, just to vary the wording a bit.--> D.
+Leads that are graded A are more likely to be converted into opportunities than leads that are given a D.

 > [!div class="mx-imgBorder"]
 > ![Grading of lead scores](media/si-admin-predictive-lead-scoring-grading.png "Grading of lead scores")

 You can configure the range for the grading according to your organizational requirements.
-When you change the lead score range for a grade, the maximum range value for the adjacent<!--Edit okay?--> grade changes automatically in accordance with the change in the minimum value.
+When you change the lead score range for a grade, the maximum range value for the adjacent grade changes automatically in accordance with the change in the minimum value.
 For example, when you change the minimum range value score for **Grade A** to 51, the maximum lead score range for **Grade B** changes to 50.

 ## Generate system-default model